 - You can save hundreds of dollars for the same treatment

-In essence, it's the exact same treatment, with custom trays and professional strength gel, that you would get at the dentist, but you can do it from home and it's much more affordable.
+In essence, it's the exact same treatment, with professional-strength gel, that you would get at the dentist, but you can do it from home, and it's much more affordable.

 Snow teeth whitening is one of the more popular brands of at-home whitening kits.
 It works with a blue and red LED light and takes just 9 minutes per day.
 Snow is a good choice for people with sensitive teeth because the brush-on applicator makes it easier to avoid getting the whitening gel on your gums.

-Read our full Snow review to find out more.
-And use code to get off your order.
+Read our full Snow teeth whitening review to find out more.
+Check their website for current promotions!

 Summary of teeth whitening costs